How to Navigate the PE Computer Engineering Reference Handbook During the Exam

 First pass: answer what you know.
 Go through all 85 questions on your first pass, answering every question you can solve without opening the handbook.
 Problems that require only memorized formulas or conceptual knowledge should take 2 to 4 minutes each.
 Flag anything that requires a lookup and move on.

 Second pass: targeted lookups.
 Return to flagged questions grouped by topic.
-If you have five questions that all need the Signal Processing section, open that section once and work through all five before moving to the next topic.
+If you have five questions that all need the Computer Networks and Cybersecurity section, open that section once and work through all five before moving to the next topic.
 Batching your lookups by handbook section eliminates the overhead of navigating to a new section for every question.

 Know when to skip.
 If you have spent more than two minutes searching for a formula and have not found it, flag the question and move on.
 One missed question costs less than the three or four questions you could have answered in the same time.
 Return to skipped questions only after you have attempted everything else.